nikki-experiments/dev-setup/software-updates.md

 NPM updates more often than node so you definitely want to make sure this is updated more often.

 - `npm install npm@latest -g` to update to the latest version of npm.
+- `npm outdated` to see what packages are outdated that you installed with npm.

 ### Git
 This is one of the projects that was probably installed on the Mac by using Homebrew.
 So use Homebrew to update it.